steven4547466/steven4547466/README.md

+# Due to various mental health things, I don't really program anymore.

-I'm Steven, I'm a programmer (obviously).
+I'm Steven, I'm a (was a) programmer (obviously).
 I can do many things with multiple coding languages.
 I don't have many big coding projects going on right now, but I'm always looking to improve and do more.

 I mainly use JavaScript, specifically Node.js, apart from that, though, I know Java, Python, HTML/CSS, a fair bit of Lua (why do your lists start at 1?), some php (but imagine using php in 2020).
 I'm certified in C# (Software Development Fundamentals), JavaScript, Python, and HTML/CSS.
 You can see them [here](https://www.youracclaim.com/users/steven-webster.6f16f8c9/badges).